Local Intrinsic Dimensionality of Ground Motion Data for Early Detection of Catastrophic Slope Failure: Introduction

-To address the challenge in learning with spatiotemporal data, we extend earlier studies of LID in \cite{zhou2021local} to establish a LID-based framework for dynamic detection of high-risk areas most prone to slope failure at large field scales, by accounting for the outlyingness of kinematic behavior across multiple \textbf{spatial and time scales}.
+To address the challenge in learning with spatiotemporal data, we extend earlier studies of LID \cite{zhou2021local} to establish a LID-based framework for dynamic detection of high-risk areas most prone to slope failure at large field scales, by accounting for the outlyingness of kinematic behavior across multiple \textbf{spatial and time scales}.
 We first add the velocity ($v_t$) at each time stamp into target sample, allowing the algorithm to leverage the variability of the displacement and learn the short-term temporal dependence.
 Incorporating velocity is crucial, as many landslide early warning frameworks rely on velocity thresholds to trigger alerts and guide response actions \cite{CROSTA20021557,YU2025105232}.
-Unlike displacement, which tracks cumulative movement, velocity reflects the rate of change—making it a more immediate indicator of accelerating instability.
+Secondly, we apply Bayesian estimation to aggregate LID results in a small neighborhood, accounting for spatial dynamics of the query points.
+Thirdly, we propose $t$-LID to measure the outlyingness of a target sample with respect to its $t$ nearest temporal neighbors (historical records), enabling it to capture the long-term dynamics from the entire time series data.
+Finally, we integrate two LID-based scores to highlight the points that are outlying with respect to both spatial and temporal neighborhoods.